stronnag/mwptools/docs/manual/docs/index.md

 ## Platforms and OS

 The tools are designed to be portable and as far as possible platform and architecture agnostic.
 The suite is developed on Arch Linux and is tested on Debian (Trixie / Sid), Alpine (Edge), Fedora (current)  and FreeBSD (current release).
-Being able to satisfy the required dependencies is more important than the actual distro / OS / platform.
+Being able to satisfy the required dependencies is more important than the actual distro / OS / platform. mwptools also runs on proprietary OS such as MacOS and Windows.

 ## Build and installation